calculix/CalculiX-Examples/Drahtbiegen/Zug/README.md

 ## Preprocessing
 This example is designed with two alternative ways for parametrization.
 Both produce equivalent results.

 The mesh is biased as to account for the localized deformation.
+Axisymmetric second order quadrilateral elements with reduced integration (CAX8R) are used.

 <img src="zug-geo.png" width="400">